-All Adult League players are to have a valid player card, or a temporary player card/pass issued by the arena, in order to play.
-Youth League players will not need a player card, but need to have an active membership or temporary pass issued by the arena.
+All players are to have a valid player card, or a temporary player card/pass issued by the arena, in order to play.

-- 2.2 Coed games will have six field players, plus a keeper.
+2.2 Coed games will have six field players, plus a keeper.
 There is a maximum of three male field players allowed on the field during play (except when players are added due to a scoring margin), regardless of the gender of the keeper.
-There may be more than three female field players at any time. - 2.3 Players should wear a jersey of the same color as their teammates.
+There may be more than three female field players at any time.

+2.3 Players should wear a jersey of the same color as their teammates.
 At our level of soccer, with players being picked up to fill out teams sometimes, there will be a variation of color.
 Use your discretion and judgment in deciding if the color variations are acceptable and will not cause confusion.
 If you feel there is a problem, have the player change shirts.
 Your word is final as to what is and is not acceptable as a color to play in for a specific player.